ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 ```
 {: pre}

-Search for parameter `auto_activation_volume_list` and add the volume groups, other than the volume group you haved defined for the NFS cluster, as entries in that list.
+Search for parameter `auto_activation_volume_list` and add the volume groups, other than the volume group that you defined for the NFS cluster, as entries in that list.

 Sample setting of the `auto_activation_volume_list` entry in `/etc/lvm/lvm.conf`: